Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 - The icons used on the site were sourced from [Font Awesome](https://fontawesome.com/).
 - The fonts for the webpage was sourced from [Google fonts](https://fonts.google.com/).
+- The images for the player and computer choice was sourced from [Akshaybahadur](https://www.akshaybahadur.com/post/rock-paper-scissors-lizard-spock).
+- The background image was sourced from [Google](https://google.com/).

 ### Media